NORTHWEST MINNESOTA TOURISM DIRECTORY

 Trails - Wildflower route along Hwy 11 from Greenbush to Baudette.

-Showy pink ladyslippers, the protected state flower of
+The route contains up to an estimated 800,000 showy pink ladyslippers, the protected state flower of Minnesota.

 Information - An annual "Wildflower Route Celebration" is related to this route.